ember-learn/ember-blog/source/2019-11-29-the-ember-times-issue-126.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
 Represent Ember in the State of JavaScript 2019 survey 📃, Give thanks to Octane Guides contributors 🙏,
+More Improvements Coming to Ember Inspector Soon 🚀,
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

 READMORE